 Create a Game

 Let’s not kid ourselves—most folks get into computers and technology because they encountered it in some form of entertainment.
 Games are the top candidate in this department.
 Video games are the honey that draws in the young and hooks them on the process.
 Well, you can develop a game on your own and boost your skills and confidence.
 Creating a game takes patience and a grasp of the necessary skills.
 Game design is a coding challenge you might want to take for a spin.

 You don’t have to go nuts on the game, either.
 Don’t feel like you have to create a multilevel challenge with clever twists and a sympathetic protagonist on the first go.
 You’re looking for a game project that allows you to flex those fledgling programmer muscles in pursuit of a concrete goal.
-Maze challenges or simple word games are both good choices for a starter project, and both of these options allow for expansion and refinement.
+Maze challenges, simple word puzzles, or just a tic tac toe game are both good choices for a starter project, and both of these options allow for expansion and refinement.

 Create a Quiz

 This project will teach basics that will help you with nearly every web page and web application you make, as forms are an important part of nearly every one.
 Plus, it’s a blast to watch your work progress from plain to extra-fancy.
 It’s a dynamite motivator.

 Flex Your Skills and Build a Random Number Generator